zahanm/abtest-learn/presentation/slides.md

 ### Test 2

 Let's make the status update button bigger.
 We want more people to be sharing their thoughts.

 * * *

+< Stacked bar charts for each metric > test1, test2

+< Stacked bar charts for gender > test1, test2
+we don't expect the tests to affect age groups differently

+* * *